spacedsweden/docs/docs/sms/sms-rest.md

 ---
 title: REST API
 excerpt: >-
   The most feature rich API that Sinch offers is the SMS REST API.
 Single messages, scheduled batch send-outs, using message templates and more.
-next:
-  pages:
-  description: Get started with the REST API
 ---
 ## Introduction